Color Symbolism in Chinese Culture

 Nowadays, the color symbolism in Chinese culture is way less strict.
-The use of colors is mostly free, except for some Taboos in certain occasions.
+The use of colors is mostly free, except for some Taboos on certain occasions.

 Color Taboos in Chinese Culture

-Since Tang Dynasty (618 — 907), wearing a green headcloth was a penalty for people who had committed crimes.
-Hundreds yeas later, in Yuan (1271 — 1368) and Ming (1368 — 1644) Dynasty, prostitutes and their families were regulated to wear green.
+Since the Tang Dynasty (618 — 907), wearing a green headcloth was a penalty for people who had committed crimes.
+Hundreds of years later, in Yuan (1271 — 1368) and Ming (1368 — 1644) Dynasty, prostitutes and their families were regulated to wear green.

-Now in people’s wedding, birthday, or important festivals, sending money is a convenient and popular way among families and friends.
+Now in people’s weddings, birthdays, or important festivals, sending money is a convenient and popular way among families and friends.
 However, money should be put inside a red envelope; money in a white envelope is only sent to a funeral.

 Wrapping gifts using white paper is not totally taboo, however, other colors are always much more welcome and acceptable.

-On big holidays like Spring Festival, or happy occasions like wedding, it is always better not to wear all white nor black to attend.
+On big holidays like Spring Festival, or happy occasions like weddings, it is always better not to wear all white nor black to attend.

 Ink Black — Xuan Se (玄色)